-Do I have to use cashews?
 I have only tested this recipe with cashews so far, but I imagine that blanched almonds (with skins removed) might work similarly.
 I’ve also had success swapping hemp hearts for cashews in other recipes, like Vegan Ranch Dressing, if you’d like to experiment with that.

-Can I use a food processor?
-I don’t think you’ll get as smooth of a result when you use a food processor, but if that’s your only option, be sure to process the cashews first, to help them break down as much as possible.
+You might not get as smooth of a result when you use a food processor, but if that’s your only option, be sure to process the cashews first, to help them break down as much as possible.

 Vegan Cream Cheese

-- 3 tablespoons refined coconut oil , melted (40 grams; see notes)
+- 3 tablespoons refined coconut oil , melted

-- 1 tablespoon lemon juice (14 grams)
+- 4 teaspoons lemon juice

-- 1/2 teaspoon white miso (3 grams; optional)
+- ½ teaspoon white miso (optional)

 - Add the cashews, oil, lemon juice, salt, miso, and water to a blender, and blend until very smooth.
 Be sure to blend long enough that there are no pieces of cashews remaining, at least 60 full seconds in a high speed blender.
 (If you don't have a high-speed blender, blend the cashews first to break them down, then add in the other ingredients and blend until smooth.)

-- Serve this vegan cream cheese cold from the fridge, as it will become more runny if it sits at room temperature for too long.
+- Serve this vegan cream cheese cold from the fridge, as it will become softer if it sits at room temperature for too long.
 See the notes below for making a more firm cream cheese.
 Store this in the fridge for up to one week, or freeze for up to 3 months.